-If you separate from state service and have worked at least six months, you will be paid for any unused annual leave you have accumulated.
-(NRS 284.350, NAC 284.113, 284.538-284.568)
+If you separate from State service and have worked at least six months, you will be paid for any unused annual leave you have accumulated.
+(NRS 284.350, NAC 284.113, 284.538-284.5415)

+Sick Leave

-Sick Leave - If you are a full-time employee, you earn 10 hours (1/4 working days) of sick leave for each month of full-time service.
+If you are a full-time employee, you earn 10 hours (11/4 working days) of sick leave for each month of full-time service.
 Part-time employees earn a prorated amount based on full-time equivalent service.
 Sick leave can be used as soon as it is accrued.
-(NRS 284.355, NAC 284.113, 284.5415-284.568)
+(NRS 284.355, NAC 284.113, 284.5415)

-Personal - Sick leave may be used only for authorized reasons.
+Sick leave may be used only for authorized reasons.
 Sick leave can be used if you are unable to work because of illness or injury, incapacity due to pregnancy or childbirth, for medical and dental appointments, family illness (subject to some limitations) and a death (typically up to 5 working days) in your immediate family.
 (NAC 284.554)

 Nonexempt employees must report any sick leave taken, even if it is for an appointment or part of the day.
-Exempt employees must only account for full day absences that are chargeable to their sick leave during a week in which they use furlough or unless they are approved for partial day absences under the Family and Medical Leave Act.
-(NRS 284.355, NAC 284.5415, 284.554-284.568, 284.5895-284.594)
+Exempt employees who take furlough during the week become hourly employees and subject to the Fair Labor Standards Act.
+Partial day absences for leave such as annual, sick, family sick, etc. must be recorded on the employee's timesheet if taken during the week in which furlough leave is recorded.
+(NRS 284.355, NAC 284.5415, 284.554-284.568, 284.5895284.594)

+Maternity Leave

-Maternity Leave - Maternity leave is not a special type of leave, but may consist of a combination of sick leave, annual leave, compensatory time, and leave without pay.
-If you are eligible for the protections under the Family and Medical Leave Act (FMLA), you will be required to use your FMLA entitlement concurrently with applicable leave types.
-For more information regarding the FMLA as it applies to state employees, a Family and Medical Leave Act (FMLA) Overview document is available by request from Human Resource Management.
+Maternity leave is not a special type of leave, but may consist of a combination of sick leave, annual leave, compensatory time, and leave without pay.
+If you are eligible for the protections under the Family and Medical Leave Act (FMLA), you will be required to use your FMLA entitlement concurrently with applicable leave types, unless you are receiving short term disability benefits.
+For more information regarding the FMLA as it applies to State employees, a Family and Medical Leave Act (FMLA) Overview document is available by request from the Division of Human Resource Management.